About

 And recently, I’ve completed and published a new book – ‘Being Still – Meditation That Makes Sense’, my final word on meditation.
 I’ve also recorded ‘Being Still’ as an audio book, complete with exercises to accompany the main chapters.

-I’ve taught meditation and led meditation seminars and retreats throughout Australia and in Bali, and continue to write, with a new novel, “Sweet Emptiness” recently completed, which in March 2018 won the adult fiction NaMo Challenge for unpublished fiction.
+I’ve taught meditation and led meditation seminars and retreats throughout Australia and in Bali, and continue to write, with a new novel, ‘Sweet Emptiness’, which, in 2018 won the adult fiction NaMo Challenge for unpublished fiction.
+It is currently in the midst of the submission process with a number of publishers.

-I currently live between Australia and Chiang Mai in Thailand, and travel wherever life and my activities take me.
+I try to split my life between Australia and Chiang Mai in Thailand, and I travel wherever life and my activities take me.